 Related: Three-Bedroom Grand Villa at Riviera

-Related: The Pools at Disney’s Riviera
+Recreation at Disney’s Riviera

 This pool has a curvy water slide inside of a tower.

 In addition to the resort’s stunning pools, several other recreation items are available.
 Disney’s Riviera has a beautiful walkway that joins Caribbean Beach.
-This trail is perfect for enjoying a leisurely stroll around Barefoot Bay.
+This trail is perfect for enjoying a stroll around Barefoot Bay.

 Lastly, Disney’s Riviera has a gym, the Athletique Fitness Center.
 Like all of the gyms at Disney, it’s fully stocked with exercise equipment and weights.

 Related: Le Petit Cafe at Riviera

 Between the reasonable pricing and quality of the menu items, it’s hard to go wrong with a meal at this location.
 We have a Primo Piatto Review if you want to learn more.
 We’ve tried almost everything on the menu and have a few go-tos.
 Below is the grilled chicken sandwich with a side salad.

 Related: Bar Riva Review